-Stock futures trade lower on inflation concerns despite Fed assurances
+Stock futures trade cautiously higher despite inflation concerns

-U.S. equity futures are pointing to a lower open to the Wednesday session.

-The major futures indexes suggest a decline of 0.2% at the opening bell.
+The major futures indxes suggest a gain of 0.1% at the opening bell.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE